 FoxBot Industries has been featured by the Raspberry Pi Foundation, SparkFun Electronics, Adafruit Industries, Make: Media, the Seattle Times, Living Computers: Museum + Labs, Instructables, HackaDay, IEEE, and the Pacific Science Center.

 About the Founder, Jennifer Fox (aka jenfoxbot)

 Jen Fox is an engineer, a maker, and an educator.
 After dabbling in dark matter (B.S., Physics, Occidental College), Fox settled into engineering and inventing (M.S., Mechanical Engineering, UCLA) to solve problems related to climate change and social justice.
-Combining her varied interests and passion for learning, Fox founded FoxBot Industries in mid-2015 to teach STEM subjects to underserved communities.
+Combining her varied interests and passion for learning, Fox founded FoxBot Industries in mid-2015 to provide an arts-based approach to STEM education.

 Fox’s research contributions in physics are published in multiple journals, including Astroparticle Physics, the Journal of Instrumentation, and Nuclear Instruments and Methods in Physics Research.
 Fox’s engineering expertise includes renewable energy technology, electronics, and data science.
 She has taught STEM subjects to thousands of students in a variety of settings, from week-long maker camps for kids to university physics courses at UCLA.